Frequently Asked Advising Questions

 What does a student need to do to get off academic probation?

-She must achieve a semester GPA 6.0 (C) average and a passing grade in each of exactly four full, letter-graded courses each semester until the cumulative GPA is above 6.0.
+She must achieve a semester GPA 6.0 (C) average and a passing grade in each at least 3 full, letter-graded courses each semester until the cumulative GPA is above 6.0.

 How many courses may a student register for at pre-registration?